 The 50th anniversary of the Pride movement will see over a million people marching through central London to campaign for freedoms and equality.

-Friends of MHFA England, staff, instructor members, mental health campaigners and celebrities will come together to steer a float through central London on Saturday 6th July.
+They will be joining friends of MHFA England, staff, and instructor members to come together and steer a float through central London on Saturday 6th July.

 Simon Blake OBE, Chief Executive of MHFA England said:

 "People from across LGBTQ+ communities experience inequalities in mental health.
 This is a direct result of oppression, prejudice and stigma.
 In short, it doesn’t have to be this way.

 "As a gay man and CEO of MHFA England I am determined this must change and that we will play our part in eliminating inequalities.
 That is why it is so important that MHFA England is taking part in Pride in London again this year."

 Recent research shows that over half of LGBTQ+ people have experienced depression in the last year, with a number of charities recently calling for improvements in support and treatment.

 Pride in London presents and important opportunity to place a spotlight on the issue and as Pride Month gets underway, the MHFA England central team will be taking part in events to celebrate 50 years of the Pride movement.